 Another key difference is the unusually high stress placed on the shoulder joint generally and the rotator cuff muscles.
 The act of pitching occurs at an angular velocity at the shoulder joint approaching 7,000 degrees per second (almost 20 full circles) and is one of the fastest human movements.
 This places the shoulder joint and surrounding muscles at significant risk of injury from repetitive stress.

 Exercises that strengthen the anterior and posterior shoulder muscles in a balanced manner are vital.
 The shoulder should be flexible to allow for adequate external rotation necessary to throw at high speeds.
-Deceleration is the phase of pitching most associated with injury.
+Deceleration is the phase of pitching most associated with the injury.
 Specific exercises to develop the muscles responsible for deceleration (mainly the rotator cuff and scapula muscles) are crucial.

 Bat Speed Training